ethantkoenig/lotsoffiles2/content/other/mock.md

  * The Roman soldiers mocked or ridiculed Jesus when they put a robe on him and pretended to honor him as king.
  * A group of young people ridiculed or scoffed at Elisha when they called him a name, making fun of his bald head.
  * The term "scoff at" can also refer to ridiculing an idea that is not considered believable or important.
+ * A "mocker" is someone who mocks and ridicules consistently.

 ## Bible References: ##